drb rss about

 Its population lives in the Arctic wasteland, enduring the most extreme climate.
 A significant part of Dixon has become a ghost town during Soviet years - and a series of ghastly buildings line up to haunt the endless night:

-It's easy to start imagining vampires, but the buildings are long abandoned - though one has to wonder about what looks like a cannon nearby:
+It's easy to start imagining vampires... but these buildings are long abandoned.
+Though one has to wonder about this cannon-looking thing left nearby:

-Serene and wide-format views along the way - Svalbard archipelago:
+Serene and wonderfully wide-format views along the way - the Svalbard archipelago:

-Franz Josef Land also has fascinating rock formations:
+Franz Josef Land has some fascinating rock formations:

 A day in the life of Murmansk Sea Shipping Company

-This custom-paint job looks appropriately aggressive on an icebreaker:
+A custom paint job looks aggressive on an icebreaker (appropriately enough):

 Launching the deep sea research vessel (Bathysphere) "MIR-1":